patchank/sukidesu/README.md

-# sukidesu, a silly game by patchank
+# sukidesu, a silly game by patchank for the Playdate platform